-Rosemary is an evergreen, hardy herb that is vigorous and fragrant.
-The needle-like foliage is full of aromatic oils that release in stews, soups and sauces.
-Drying rosemary can help capture that aroma and the flavor.
+Rosemary is a hardy, evergreen herb that is vigorous and fragrant.
+The needle-like foliage is full of aromatic oils that release in stews, soups, and sauces.
+Drying rosemary can help capture that aroma and flavor.
 Harvesting rosemary in summer for drying protects the essence of the plant and brings it conveniently to your spice rack.

 Tips on how to dry rosemary must include a talk on timing.
 Most herbs are best just before flowering when the oils are at their peak.
 Cut the stems in the morning just after the dew dries and before the heat of the day is at its height.
 Use pruners when harvesting rosemary from mature plants with woody stems.
 Wash the stems before you begin drying rosemary.